-Black's one space descent? prevents being undermined like in the second diagram.
+Black's Jumping down prevents being undermined like in the second diagram.
 Without the context of the edge it is a matter of mutual development.

 A cross-cut in isolation is unlikely to occur: the position is so urgent that the player creating it puts himself at a disadvantage by giving the initiative to the other player.
 It is more likely for a cross-cut to appear with supporting stones.

 However, for clarity of later discussion, the isolated position is worth discussing.
 There are four groups here (one stone each) and each group has two liberties left.
 If one of the groups is captured, the capturing player connects all his stones.
 The remaining stones are all scattered against a strong position and the result is extremely unbalanced.

 The question is: do you try to capture one of the enemy stones, or do you defend one of your own.

 The most straightforward thing to do is to make one solid extension (simple connection), doubling the liberties.
 One big advantage for the player with the initiative is the choice: choice of stone and choice of direction.
 Of the four possible

 solid extensions, probably one is better than the others.
 Strategic or tactical considerations apply